SakuGlumoff/iida-devkit/README.md

 ### Building the application

-Build the application with `west build -b iida_devkit application -- -DBOARD_ROOT=..`.
+Build the application with `west build -b iida_devkit application`.

 ### Running the application